Steel is the most used metal in the world and has been around for 4,000 years. It was used in weapons, tools, construction, and infrastructure.

 Who Is The Largest Steel Producer In Canada?

-The largest Canada-based steel producer in Canada is Algoma Steel Group.
+The largest Canada-based steel producer in Canada is the Algoma Steel Group.

 How To Buy Steel Stocks In Canada

 The cheapest way to buy stocks is from discount brokers.
 My top choices in Canada are:

 - 105 commission-free ETFs to buy and sell